xyphllipyx/ChameleonMini/README.md

 (5) Use Android APP to import existing card data files in batches.

  Use QQ to send the card data file to the mobile phone QQ, or connect the mobile phone to the computer and transfer the file to any directory on the mobile phone.
-Open the app, click the "DUMP" column below, click the "SCanner" in the "plus sign" in the upper right corner, click the three horizontal line buttons in the upper left corner, and select this phone.
+Open the app, click the "DUMP" column below, click the "Scanner" in the "plus sign" in the upper right corner, click the three horizontal line buttons in the upper left corner, and select this phone.
 Then select the root directory of the QQ receiving file or the previously copied directory, and click Allow Access.
 All card data files will be automatically scanned into the "DUMP file" interface, which can be uploaded or edited at will.

-Click the card data file in the “DUM” column below, and click “Upload” below to upload to the card slot corresponding to the chameleon.
+Click the card data file in the “DUMP” column below, and click “Upload” below to upload to the card slot corresponding to the chameleon.

 **2. Introduction to UID mode and SAK mode**